Have you considered starting an online business or taking your existing brick-and-mortar company online? You couldn’t have picked a better time.

 Each time a new blog is posted, you’ll receive a notification, it’s really that simple.

-It is not necessary for you to have prior experience running an online business or to have advanced training or technical skills.
-But, there are a few other essential requirements you will need:
+You don’t need prior experience running your own eCommerce business or advanced training or technical skills.
+But there are a few other essential requirements you will need:

 Inventory

-You will need to decide whether you wish to keep your inventory or opt for dropshipping.
-This will determine how much you will need to invest in building your inventory before launching your store.
+You must decide whether you want to use marketplaces like Amazon, wish to keep your inventory or opt for drop shipping.
+This will determine your business model and how much eCommerce stores will need to invest in building your inventory before launching your store.
 Each option will have its advantages and disadvantages.

-You can control and customise your products’ packaging with your inventory, which helps build your brand and identity.
+You can control and ensure the high quality of your products’ packaging with your inventory, which helps build your brand and identity.
 You can include customised messages and even handwritten notes with your products.

-To begin stocking your inventory, we recommend investing at least $1,000 from your budget if you’re buying from a supplier outside of your state or country.
-Having at least a week’s supply on hand will ensure your business runs smoothly in an emergency.
+To begin stocking your inventory as a third party, we recommend investing at least $1,000 from your budget, especially for small businesses buying from a supplier outside their state or country.
+Having at least a week’s supply on hand will ensure your eCommerce business runs smoothly in an emergency.

 If you choose to have your inventory and buy from a local supplier, you’d require an investment of at least $100.
-Storing your inventory incurs the following costs:
+For an eCommerce site, storing your inventory incurs the following costs:

 Dropshipping is a form of retail where you don’t hold any products in stock.
-Whenever a customer places an order on your online store, you send it directly to a supplier.
+Whenever a customer orders the products you want to sell in your store, you start the process of selling online by sending it directly to a supplier.
 The supplier’s responsibility is to deliver the product to the customer.
 It saves you the cost of renting a storage facility, packaging the items, and delivering them.

 Marketing

-Your new eCommerce store requires a marketing budget for displaying PPC (pay-per-click) ads via Google AdWords or Facebook.
+Your new eCommerce store requires a marketing budget for strategies like email marketing.
+Create an account, start setting up your payment options, and begin displaying PPC (pay-per-click) ads via Google AdWords or Facebook.
 It is recommended to work out a reasonable budget before you begin to advertise on these platforms.

 1. Custom-Made Apparel